Tacking the challenge of sensing emotions through wearables

 Our opportunity

-The 4 design objectives
+Based on the 4 design objectives

 With our client's unique position as a startup leading by a full neurodivergent team, we defined four design criteria to evaluate every feature we build.